A Potent Post-Workout Cocktail

 The Most Effective Supplement for Strength Athletes

-Creatine monohydrate is without a doubt the most researched sports nutrition supplement in the world.
-There are close to 400 studies listed on PubMed right now and about half of them deal with muscle and exercise performance.
-A review of the literature shows that “creatine monohydrate is the most effective ergogenic nutritional supplement currently available to athletes in terms of increasing high-intensity exercise capacity and lean body mass during training.”
+Creatine monohydrate is the most researched sports supplement in the world.
+Of the nearly 400 studies on PubMed, about half focus on muscle and exercise performance.
+A review of the literature concludes that “creatine monohydrate is the most effective ergogenic nutritional supplement currently available to athletes in terms of increasing high-intensity exercise capacity and lean body mass during training.”
+(Source)

 Don’t Step on the Accelerator with an Empty Gas Tank